web-design-and-development-at-tstc/wdd-raspberry-pi/imed-2349/ubuntu-server-macos.md

 - Run the command `hostnamectl set-hostname raspberrypi-WDD-jdoe` (where j is the initial of your first name and doe is your last name; so for example my hostname would be `raspberrypi-WDD-dtrower`).
 This step requires authentication.
 Enter your password for the Ubuntu user and hit enter.
 You should see the message `==== AUTHENTICATION COMPLETE ====`.

+## Get IP Address

+Next, we need to get the IP address for our Raspberry Pi so we can remote into the Raspberry Pi.

+- Before you can get the IP address, you need to install net-tools.
+To do this, run the command `sudo apt install net-tools`.

+- Once it has installed, type the command `ifconfig` and hit Enter.

+- This will print a bunch of information to the command line.
+To find your IP address, look for the inet address under eth0.
+Make sure you write this IP address down because you will need it to connect to the Raspberry Pi from another computer.

+## Verify SSH Status

+In this class, after the initial setup, we are going to remote into our Raspberry Pi.
+You will only be able to remote into the Raspberry Pi while you are on the same network as the Raspberry Pi.

+- To verify that the SSH server is running, run the command `sudo systemctl status ssh`.
+You should see in the output the message `Active: active (running)`.

 ## Install Fail2Ban

 Fail2Ban blocks suspicious requests that come from the Internet.
 It will block the IP address if there are too many attempts to guess the password.